Request feature allows a customer to initiate a request on the web that results

 request from its inception through the delivery of the callback.

 also offers callback and delayed callback.
-You can use either Agent Request or
+You can use Agent Request , Unified WIM, or both.

 Request feature can be used only if the customer or a partner develops a custom